What is Titration?

 The Titration Process at The Edinburgh Practice

 If you have been diagnosed out with The Edinburgh Practice, we will request that you provide your ADHD Assessment report alongside any other relevant documents.
-Our Clinical Lead will review your diagnostic report to ensure that it meets best practice guidelines and that all information required is provided.
+Our Clinical Lead will review your diagnostic report to ensure that it meets best practice guidelines and that all information required is provided (please refer to our policy to check your assessment).
 Please note we cannot progress your referral until we receive your assessment report.

 Initial Consultation